RemiJu/Process_Journal/README.md

 ## Sunday Update

 Hahaha, It was a day.
 I always end up stressing out over things and not noticing simple mistakes but it has been rather productive.
 I almost reset things multiple times due to minor issues I didn't understand till getting up and looking again.
 A major problem with me is that I don't feel as though what I've done is good enough or it is too simple so I end up forcing myself to add more stuff where it isn't necessary.
 I think the enemy noticing the player when a sound is made is good enough, though I was able to add enemy patrols now, and the tank does damage over time when it hits the soldier.
 I still have issues with the menu implementation but thats that, I'll find a way to fix it in the final version.
 I also do not know how to reset all the parameters when a scene is reloaded yet either so thats something that needs to change.
 I'm glad I was able to make use of most of my aesthetic decisions in spite of some issues.
 I'm generally happy with what I've made but my idea for a greater project to come out of this one still remains as well.

+# Feb 26th to March 5th
+## Saturday Update

+I've been having abit of trouble coming up with ideas for this new project prototype.
+Interesting Ideas and just ideas that would work well with my final game idea conccept.
+One of the reasons I may be having a bit of trouble is because I have already been working with 3D environments or space to varying degrees in my past projects.

+One Idea I may pursue is an expansion of the world and gravity Idea I had for my past project, but this time with a sor of explorable insides of the area.
+Exploring moving areas that are antered for additional esher like aspect perhaps.
+Mazes into strange areas.
+This would take some work but I'd love to explore the concept further.